 Wupatki National Monument

 Wupatki National and the adjacent Sunset Crater Volcano national monuments are often overlooked by tourists in a rush to get to Grand Canyon National Park.
-But visitors should consider a side trip to these parks, even if it's only taking the scenic loop road without stopping at any of the attractions.
+But visitors should consider a side trip to these parks, even if it's only taking the scenic loop road and skipping some of the attractions.